ecki/docs.milagro.io-english/mfa/mobile-sdk-ios/milagro-mfa-mobile-sdk-authentication-methods.md

 #### Return Status

-- OK - The authentication process has been started successfully
+**OK:** The authentication process has been started successfully
-- REVOKED - Time permit for the given user was refused by the server.
+**REVOKED:** Time permit for the given user was refused by the server.
--FLOW_ERROR The user is in the incorrect state, i.e. its state is not REGISTERED
+**FLOW_ERROR:** The user is in the incorrect state, i.e. its state is not REGISTERED

 #### Example